Yebin-Bae/Youtube-Channel-Analysis/README.md

 **Objectives**
 - Identify which video genres perform best in terms of views, watch time, and subscriber gain
 - Analyse the impact of publish day on video performance
-- Explore the relationship between video duration and engagement metrics
 - Examine how impressions and CTR influence actual view counts
 - Establish a performance baseline to cokmpare with a follow-up analysis after 6 months
 - Derive actionable insights to guide content planning and posting strategies